RediSearch/RediSearch/docs/docs/Indexing_JSON.md

    6) "850"
 ```

-## Indexing limitations
+## Index limitations

-### JSON arrays can only be indexed in a TAG field
+### Schema fields

+You can only index:

+- JSON strings as TEXT, TAG, or GEO (using the correct syntax).
+- JSON numbers as NUMERIC.
+- JSON booleans as TAG.
+- NULL values are ignored.
-It is only possible to index an array of strings or booleans in a TAG field.
+- JSON array of strings or booleans in a TAG field.
 Other types (numeric, geo, null) are not supported.

 ### Cannot index JSON objects